CarlGroth/Carl-Bot/readme.md

 `!unignore #channel` or `!unignore all`

 Enables ALL commands from being used in the mentioned channel (unless you have manage roles).

+### Disabling commands and sub commands per channel

+`!ignore #channel <command> [<subcommand>]`

+Works the same as the other disablers, subcommands will only block the specified subcommand (and all aliases) while blocking the command will block the command and all subcommands.

 ## Tags
 Tags are server-specific and case insensitive